Karsh Kale: 2012–2021

 Kale made two appearances in the Indian cult classic television show The Dewarists.
 In the first one in Season 1 (2011), he produced a Tabla-Electronica track in his signature style, called "Sacred Science", with Baiju Dharmajan, and Njelarathu Harigovindan; and a folk-rock ballad in Season 2 (2012), called "The Minstrel's Tale", with his long time collaborator Papon, and UK-Based Carl Barat of the Libertines.

 In 2012, Kale was invited to produce 6 songs for the second season of MTV India's music incubation project, Coke Studio @ MTV.
 This episode met both popular and critical acclaim, especially for Kale's take on "Kajar Bin Kaare", a classic from his Tabla Beat Science times, done as a tribute to Ustad Sultan Khan.

-Kale also hosted the Season 2 of MTV Soundtrippin', alongside Nucleya in 2013 for MTV India.
+Kale also hosted Season 2 of MTV Soundtrippin', alongside Nucleya in 2013 for MTV India.

 In January 2016, Kale released his fifth solo studio album, "Up" featuring collaborations from his group "Karsh Kale Collectiv".
 The album features guitarist Blackstratblues/Warren Mendonsa, Kale's long time collaborator flautist Pandit Ajay Prasanna, and vocalists Papon, Benny Dayal, and Monali Thakur, amongst a host of other musicians.
 Following the release, Kale also did an "Up Live Tour" to promote the album in India across several concerts, featuring visual effects by The Wolves.

-Followed by Up, Kale appeared in Red Bull Studio Science in 2017 with a 20 minute talk about his song writing methods and his electric tabla, and performed a live version of "Up", and his own take on "Unkahi" with the delhi based musician duo Shadow and Light, originally composed by Shadow and Light.
+Followed by Up, Kale appeared in Red Bull Studio Science in 2017 with a 20-minute talk about his songwriting methods and his electric tabla, and performed a live version of "Up", and his own take on "Unkahi" with the delhi based musician duo Shadow and Light, originally composed by Shadow and Light.

 Kale covered "Mad about you" by Sting in 2017.